piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

 [there are instructions to build it yourself](https://medium.com/@abdularis/how-to-compile-native-webrtc-from-source-for-android-d0bac8e4c933), that's a huge advantage over needing to compile and build the libraries yourself by hand.
-But while I was using it, I've found some issues and errors in the instructions themselves when executing them on Ubuntu 21.04 (released just yesterday :-) ), so here are the fixed instructions with some additional
+But while I was using it, I've found some issues and errors in the instructions themselves when executing them on Ubuntu 21.04 and 22.04, so here are the fixed instructions with some additional comments:
-comments:

 1. Create a new folder where to work in.
 This seems obvious, but if not, you'll end up filling with garbage your `$HOME` directory (I'm n00b).
 Maybe having